Gate-Tunable Superconducting Spin Valve in a van der Waals Ferromagnet/Superconductor/Ferromagnet Trilayer: Gate-controlled standard and inverse spin-valve effects

 \section{Gate-controlled standard and inverse spin-valve effects}

 One of central findings of our work is the demonstration that switching between standard and inverse SVE can be achieved by electrically gating either ferromagnetic layer to modulate its on-site energy.
 Fig.~\ref{fig:St_Inv} presents a phase diagram mapping the regions in $(\mu_{F_1}, \mu_{F_2})$ parameter space where standard and inverse SVE are realized within our model framework.
 Fig.~\ref{fig:TcMu}(a) displays a characteristic dependence of $T_c$ on the on-site energy of one of the ferromagnetic layers for both parallel ($T_c^{P}$, blue) and antiparallel ($T_c^{AP}$, orange) magnetization configurations.
 The distinct behavior of the blue and orange curves reveals that the system exhibits standard SVE ($T_c^{AP}>T_c^{P}$) or inverse SVE ($T_c^{AP}<T_c^{P}$) depending on the value of $\mu_{F_2}$.
 Notably, near the boundaries separating standard and inverse SVE regions—where superconductivity suppression is most pronounced—we observe absolute SVE, characterized by either $T_c^{AP} = 0$ with $T_c^{P} \neq 0$ or vice versa.
-Assuming $\Delta_0 \sim 10$ K $\sim 1$ meV, the full studied range corresponds to $\Delta \mu_{F_{1,2}} \sim 50$ meV, with absolute SVE regions spanning $\delta \mu_{F_{1,2}} \sim 1$ meV.
+Taking $\Delta_0 \sim 10$ K $\sim 1$ meV, the full studied range corresponds to $\Delta \mu_{F_{1,2}} \sim 50$ meV, with absolute SVE regions spanning $\delta \mu_{F_{1,2}} \sim 1$ meV.
 This indicates that different SVE types, including absolute SVE, can be continuously tuned via gating.

-The inset to Fig.~\ref{fig:TcMu}(a) shows an expanded view of a region of suppressed superconductivity for the parallel configuration.
-It reveals a non-trivial, cusp-like suppression of $T_c$, which signals a departure from conventional BCS-like behavior and indicates the presence of bistable and reentrant superconducting states as a function of temperature, as discussed in detail in Sec.~\ref{sec:OP_T}.
+The inset to Fig.~\ref{fig:TcMu}(a) shows an expanded view of the region of suppressed superconductivity for the parallel configuration.
+It reveals a nontrivial, cusp-like suppression of $T_c$, which signals a departure from conventional BCS-like behavior and indicates the presence of bistable and reentrant superconducting states as a function of temperature, as discussed in detail in Sec.~\ref{sec:OP_T}.

 The gate-tunability of the SVE is fundamentally rooted in the electronic band hybridization that governs proximity effects in few-layer van der Waals heterostructures \cite{Bobkov2024_vdW}.
 To elucidate the underlying mechanism, Figs.~\ref{fig:TcMu}(b)-(e) present the spin-resolved electronic spectral density calculated for system parameters corresponding to points b-e in Fig.~\ref{fig:TcMu}(a).
 The spectral densities for parallel and antiparallel magnetization configurations were calculated using Eqs.~(\ref{eq:DOS_P}) and (\ref{eq:DOS_AP}), respectively.
 Within our simplified model framework, it is advantageous to represent the spectra as a function of $\zeta = -2(\cos p_y a + \cos p_z a)$ rather than along specific momentum directions.
 Hyperbolic spectral branches originate from the superconductor, while each ferromagnet contributes two spin-split linear branches, one of which is visible and labeled accordingly; the remaining ferromagnetic branches lie outside the displayed $(\zeta, \varepsilon)$ range.